 Along with Redcliffe, the Bayside region also includes Clontarf, Margate, Woody Point, Newport, Kippa Ring, Rothwell, Scarborough and Deception Bay.

-Conveniently enough, Redcliffe is also on the same route which heads towards the Caboolture Region.
-If you’re going on a family trip there, consider stopping into Redcliffe for a nice, relaxing afternoon.
+Conveniently enough, Redcliffe is also on the same route which heads towards the Sunshine Coast.
+If you’re going on a family trip, consider stopping into Redcliffe for a nice, relaxing afternoon.